Imam16/ELK-Project/README.md

 Question and Answers
 - Which file is the playbook?
 Where do you copy it?
 The file is called playbook.yml and you can copy it here
 - Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ You should update the ansible hosts file to specify machinces.
-We specify using host groups, ELK contains the IP address for the ELK machince will Webservers has WEB1 and WEB2
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ You should update the ansible hosts file to specify machines.
+We specify using host groups, ELK contains the IP address for the ELK machine will Webservers has WEB1 and WEB2
 - What URL do you navigate to check the ELK server?
 Navigate to http://[ElkVM IP address]:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._